TranPhucVinh/C/Physical layer/File IO/System call/epoll/README.md

 ## IPC with pipe with EPOLLET

-Features lilke [IPC with pipe without EPOLLET](), but monitor EPOLLIN and EPOLLET
+Features like [IPC with pipe without EPOLLET](), but monitor EPOLLIN and EPOLLET

 **Program**: [epoll_epollet_pipe.c](epoll_epollet_pipe.c)